As a screenwriter I've collaborated with super-talented artists in reality TV and indie film.

 DELIVERANCE

-A pizza who's lost hope in humanity, tries to talk itself out of being delivered.
+A pizza that's lost hope in humanity, tries to talk itself out of being delivered.
 But its delivery driver refuses to accept its bleak worldview.

 directed by TREVOR WORLEY